chicagolug/chicagolug-pelican/content/nonprofit.rst

 `Bureau of Industry and Security`_ for more information about current U.S. regulations.

-Our servers are located in Corvallis, Oregon, USA; Palo Alto and San Francisco, California, USA; Amsterdam, Netherlands; and Umeå, Sweden.
+Our servers are located in Corvallis, Oregon, USA; Palo Alto and San Francisco, California, USA; Portland, Oregon, USA; and Montréal, Québec, Canada.

 Use in violation of any applicable laws is prohibited.

 Linux is a Registered Trademark of Linus Torvalds.
 All trademarks are property of their respective owners.